 You may even have blemishes pop up unexpectedly.

 Or you get catch a random chin hair popping up while looking in the mirror.

-During the phases of menopause, your skin undergoes dramatic changes as hormone levels become erratic and eventually plummet.
+During the phases of menopause, your skin undergoes dramatic changes as hormone levels fluctuate.

 For some women, that change can feel like it happens overnight.

 Did you know: The biggest changes in your skin over your lifetime occurs during your menopause journey?
 Skin regeneration and repair slow down significantly while aging accelerates.

 Aging skin suffers from a loss of natural lipids, like ceramides, fatty acids, and cholesterol, which contributes to inflammation, dehydration, and a compromised moisture barrier.

 During menopause, the skincare routine and products we’ve relied on for years to keep our skin looking healthy stop working effectively and don’t address the skin issues that start cropping up.

 You may notice a dramatic swing it your skin type (like oily to dry) making your current skincare routine pointless.